Skip to content

 • the post-lifecycle plant distribution and plant-energy field,

-It also means that signaling observes the post-interaction world, including any feeding damage, movement, starvation, or swarm growth that happened during interaction.
+It also means that signaling observes the post-interaction world, including any feeding damage, movement, metabolic losses, or swarm growth that happened during interaction.

 Swarm Runtime Model